glory-violet/mainworkingdirectory/README.md

 - Define the EC2 Instance Name. e.g. "MongoDB-Server"
 - Select the AMI as Ubuntu and the Version as 20.04 LTS.
 - Select the Instance type as t2.micro (Free-Tier Eligible).
+- Click on "Create New Key-pair".
+     - Define the Key-Pair Name. e.g. mongodb-key (All small letters)
+     - Let the default settings be and Click on "Create Key Pair" at the bottom
-- Create the Key-pair.
+- Create the Security Group:
+     - Click on "Edit" option under the "Network Settings"
+     - Leave the default VPC settings as it is.
+     - Scroll down and click on "Create security group"
-- Create the Security Group.
+     - Define the name of the Security Group. e.g. "MongoDb-SG"
+     - Write a description.
+(Optional)
+          "This security group allows SSH Connection to the EC2-MongoDB Server (Instance)."
-    - Allow SSH Connection Port: 22
+     - Allow SSH Connection Port: 22 from anywhere
-- Click on "Launch Instance"
+- scroll down and click on "Launch Instance"
+(Wait for couple of minutes for the EC2 Instances to be launched and show the status as "2/2 checks passed")

 ### 3.2 - SSH onto the EC2 Instance using Git-BASH: